iccs227/a01-ic-shell-SiopilosLimbo/README.md

 - The integer `last_status` stores the exit code of the most recent external command.
 - New built-in:
   - `echo $?` prints the previous command’s exit code.

+Milestone 5:

+**Assumptions & Implementation**
+- Supports IO redirection
+- Parsing strategy:
+  1. Tokenize the command line on spaces.
+  2. Whenever a token is exactly `<`, the next token is treated as `input_file`.
+  3. Whenever a token is exactly `>`, the next token is treated as `output_file`.
+  4. All other tokens become elements for `execvp()`.
+- Print an error if no filename is given after redirection